shampoofactory/the_kings_head/README.md

 $ make totp
 ```

+NB.
+This is a toy TOTP generator, it should NOT be used in place of a genuine authenticator app.

 ## Parameter block encryption

-The encrypted TOTP parameter block `totp_blk.hex` is defined as:
+The encrypted toy TOTP parameter block `totp_blk.hex` is defined as:

 ```C
 typedef struct __attribute__((packed))